-Due to being unable to travel to Scarborough for this match this report was written following a day watching Yorkshire CCC’s live stream with Yorkshire being informed.
+Due to the author being unable to travel to Scarborough for this match this report was written following a day watching Yorkshire CCC’s live stream with Yorkshire being advised.
 Without the live stream this report would not have been possible.
 The stream was watched with the commentary muted and with notes being taken to enable the author to replicate as far as possible his experience of watching matches live.

 County Championship Division 1.
 Yorkshire v Somerset.
 5th and 6th September 2021.
 Scarborough.

 Yorkshire.
 A. Lyth, G.C.H.
 Hill, T. Kohler-Cadmore, G.S.
 Ballance, H.C.
 Brook, D.M.Bess, H.G.
 Duke (w), J.A.
 Thompson, D.J.
 Willey, M.D.
 Fisher, S.A.
 Patterson.